 Published June 27, 2022

 The Department of Biological Sciences is pleased to announce that Dr. Jessica Poulin, Clinical Associate Professor, and, Barbara McCabe, Instructional Supoort Staff, have each received the SUNY Chancellor’s Award for Excellence.
 The Chancellor’s Awards acknowledge and provide system-wide recognition for consistently superior professional achievement and the ongoing pursuit of excellence.
-See the UB Now story, here.
+See UB Now story, here.
 Join us on October 27 at 3:30 pm in Slee Hall as Poulin and McCabe are honored during UB's 2022 Celebration of Faculty and Student Excellence.

 Jessica Poulin, PhD, is the recipient of the Chancellor’s Award for Excellence in Teaching.
 The award honors those who consistently demonstrate superb teaching at the undergraduate, graduate or professional level.
 Since joining UB in 2008, Poulin has gained recognition among peers and students as an exceptional teacher and mentor, earning praise from hundreds of students in her classes.
 She encourages students to contact her for help during and outside of her well-attended office hours — a proactive approach that helped keep students connected and engaged during the pandemic.